 - It is proposed to remove the term "mineral" from the second para of the preamble to better align the drafting with article 133(a) of the Convention and to ensure consistency with the terminology used elsewhere in these Regulations.
 Action: It is proposed that the Council accepts this deletion. - During the first part of the thirtieth session, several delegations suggested that these Regulations should specify the categories of resources covered, rather than rely on general references to "resources" or "mineral resources".
 Noting that the Convention provides that priority shall be given to the adoption of rules, regulations and procedures for the exploration and exploitation of polymetallic nodules, some delegations proposed that, on that basis, these Regulations should initially focus solely on polymetallic nodules.
 Reference is made to several interventions on this topic during the first part of the thirtieth session.
 Action: The Council will need to determine which approach should be taken. - During the first part of the thirtieth session, delegations reached consensus that the term "Serious Harm" was not relevant in the preamble.
 The reference has thus been omitted. - During the first part of the thirtieth session, several delegations proposed that the reference to a review mechanism, which had been included in the preamble during the previous revision, be omitted, noting that the matter is addressed in detail in DR 107.
-On that basis, the final para has been omitted. - A proposal has been made by the [IWG on UCH](#) to add the sentence "[as well as the duty to protect and preserve [objects and sites of an archaeological or historical nature] [underwater cultural heritage] found in the Area [for the benefit of humankind as a whole in accordance with articles 149 and 303 of the Convention], while [ensuring respect for][recognizing and protecting] [existing] cultural [rights or] interests]" at the end of the second para.
-The proposal is part of the comprehensive set of textual proposals submitted by the [IWG on UCH](#).
-Some of the proposals included therein had been directly objected to by delegations.
-This applies, in particular, to the proposal to establish an Advisory Group of Experts on Cultural Matters (proposed DR 4 bis, para 3), as several delegations already raised objections to the establishment of additional organs or bodies mandated to address UCH.
-Objections were also raised with respect to the inclusion of references to cultural rights and interests throughout the draft Regulations, notably during the first part of the thirtieth session, in relation to DR 13.
-Consistent with the explanatory note, proposals incorporating either of these two elements have therefore not been incorporated as strong opposition has already been raised, also taking into account that the proposal put forward by the IWG on UCH does not reflect consensus in the group.
-Action: The Council is invited to consider the submission by the IWG on UCH, as well as to discuss and express a preference on the two above-mentioned elements that were not included.
+On that basis, the final para has been omitted. - Upon request of the Co-Facilitators of the IWG on UCH, the comprehensive set of proposals submitted by the group has been included in the text in its entirety.
+Brackets have been added by the Secretariat in those parts of the proposal sent by the IWG that - based on past discussion and on the documents available on the Authority's website - have received reservations but were not included in brackets, such as those referring to "cultural interests", as well as references to the Advisory Group of Experts on Cultural Matters.
+Action: The Council is invited to consider the submission by the IWG on UCH, as well as to discuss and express a preference on the references to "cultural rights or interests" (or only "cultural interests").